 Atmospheric pollution in the UK is responsible for approximately 40,000 early deaths and has a cost of around £20 billion to health services and business, per year.
 The UK is entering a transformative period in air quality, as transport, heating, energy, solvent use and agricultural emissions change.
 Most of the 'easy wins' to reduce particulate matter, volatile organic compounds, ammonia and nitrogen oxides have already been implemented in the UK.
 Future improvements will require innovative solutions underpinned by new research to protect the health of society, whilst pursuing clean growth and increasing national productivity.

-The Clean Air programme will support multidisciplinary research and innovation to stimulate practical and usable solutions for clean air through predictive understanding of future air quality challenges, a systems approach to analysis, new technologies and innovative policy and practice interventions to benefit vulnerable groups, improve public health and support clean growth.
+The first (£20.5 million) supported multi-disciplinary research and innovation to stimulate solutions for clean air through predictive understanding of future air quality challenges; a systems approach to analysis; new technologies and innovative policy and practice interventions to benefit groups of people most at risk and improve public health and support clean growth.

-The programme will be delivered through a series of activities managed by different delivery partners:
+The second wave of the programme will be delivered through a portfolio of activities including through:

 Can I apply for a grant?